00JCIV00/cova/README.md

 - **Granular, Robust Customization:**
   - [POSIX Compliant](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) by default, with plenty of ways to configure to whatever standard you'd like.
     - Ex: `command --option option_string "standalone value" subcmd -i 42 --bool`
   - Cova offers deep customization through the Argument Types and several Config Structs.
-These Types and Structs all provide simple and predictable defaults, allowing library users to only configure what they need.
+These customizations all provide simple and predictable defaults, allowing you to only configure what you need.
 - [***And much more!***](./docs/README_extended.md#features)

 ## Usage